 Statutory background - Nothing in the Dodd-Frank Act requires the use of segregated accounts for margin posted between Swap Entities.
-The Dodd-Frank Act provides that a CSE must notify its counterparty that the counterparty has the right to ask for segregation of collateral.
-43 Imposing a requirement that collateral must be segregated in all cases, regardless of the wishes of the parties, seems to go beyond the intent of the Dodd-Frank Act.
+The Dodd-Frank Act provides that a CSE must notify its counterparty that the counterparty has the right to ask for segregation of collateral.36 Imposing a requirement that collateral must be segregated in all cases, regardless of the wishes of the parties, goes beyond the intent of the Dodd-Frank Act.

 Cost implications - There are significant cost consequences that will result from imposing collateral segregation requirements between Swap Entities.
 First, because the collateral cannot be rehypothecated, and because the collateral amounts will be very large, CSEs will be limited to investing very large amounts of eligible collateral in assets that generate low returns.
 If segregation is imposed, the rules should expand eligible collateral to include higher yielding instruments.
-Second, there are additional expenses in maintaining collateral in segregated accounts.
-Segregation will compel the establishment of a large number of new custodial accounts, for which there are legal and operational costs.
+Second, there are additional expenses in maintaining collateral in segregated accounts, for which there are legal and operational costs.
 Further, there will be a surge of new account applications at the onset that could result in backlogs and delays that may hamper market liquidity.
 There are additional costs associated with transferring securities into segregated accounts, such as transfer fees, settlement time and settlement risk.